SimoRihani/ProjetLS/README.md

 Evaluate ! is a tool to evaluate different alternatives, by making a ranking from the best one to the worst.
 Based on two documents to be attached : the first for the desired configuration (different weightings of the criteria) and the second for the data, you can apply one of the three evaluation methods available.

-The client side is developed with jQuery and Bootstrap, and the back-end with Python through Flask framework.
+The client side is developed with jQuery and Bootstrap, and the server side with Python through Flask framework.

 ## Motivation